-Upon entering from The Dunes Parking Lot, you hear the squealing of children’s laughter and an occasional bark from the leashed four-legged creatures at this dog-friendly park.
+Upon entering from The Dunes Parking Lot, hear the squealing of children’s laughter and an occasional bark from the leashed four-legged creatures at this dog-friendly national park.

 From the parking lot, you walk down the short trail through some foliage to the awe-inspiring sight of the sand dunes, with the creek flowing below, and children, parents, and dogs splashing around in the creek (which was only a few inches deep!).

 This super-sized sandbox spreads out across 30 square miles, and kids of all ages want to sink their toes in the sand.
 (CAUTION: The sand can get really hot in the summer, up to 150 degrees!)

 The Great Sand Dunes National Park and Preserve is open year-round.